 - You can bring a hard copy to our office, and we will scan the documents or

-- You can upload the documents in PDF format when you fill out your intake online.
+- You can upload the documents in PDF format when you complete your intake online.

 Also, please note the following: